hvasbath/beat/docs/installation.rst

 If it is there, fine.
 If not, you have to create it.

-If you decided to install OpenBlas in a totally different directory you have create a file `openblas.conf` containing your custom_path::
+If you decided to install OpenBlas in a totally different directory you have to create a file `openblas.conf` containing your custom_path::

     /custom_path/lib